 State Emergency Service

-The SES is designed to empower people to help themselves and others in their community in times of emergency and disaster.
-The basic concept is one of self-help and mutual assistance within each community.
+The SES is designed to empower people to help themselves and others in their communities in times of emergency and disaster.
+The basic concept is one of self-help and mutual assistance.

 132 500 for Flood or Storm Emergencies